 How many people these days have heard of the America First Committee, which attempted to keep the U.S. out of WWII?
 Charles Lindbergh, anyone?
 Hello?
 800,000 members, 135,000 in Illinois alone?

-I define "myths" as "the stories that give meaning and structure to life".
-The French theorist Jacques Rancière calls them its "dominant fiction," society’s ideological “reality,” a way that society uses images and stories to give members of a social structure, a consensus in how they identify themselves.
+l define "myths" as "the stories that give meaning and structure to life".
+The French theorist Jacques Rancière calls them its "dominant fiction," society’s ideological “reality, ” a way that society uses images and stories to give members of a social structure, a consensus in how they identify themselves.

 Even libertarians have them.
 I've know libertarians who are believers in such "myths" as Techno-Paganism, Discordianism, Objectivism, and various forms of German Neo-Paganism such as Asatru and Odinism.
-Some have gone so far as to worship the free market itself, including such non-free-market corporate mercantilist entities as Wal-Mart, and believe harmony (perhaps even Utopia) will flow from every America-hating illegal alien in the U.S. being united in their desire for McMansions, SUVs, and big-screen plasma TVs.
+Some have gone so far as to worship the free market itself, including such non-free-market corporate mercantilist entities as Wal-Mart, and believe harmony (perhaps even Utopia) will flow from everyone in the world being united in their desire for McMansions, SUVs, and big-screen plasma TVs.

-These kinds of people believe fanatical Christians, fanatical Jews, and fanatical Muslims can peaceably share the same land, completely ignoring the history of the world, and humanity’s tribal nature.
+These kind of people believe fanatical Christians, fanatical Jews, and fanatical Muslims can peaceably share the same land, ignoring the history of the world, and humanity tribal nature.

 This (always non-existent) Utopia will never happen, because people with other cultures, in other countries, don't want foreigners telling their stories for them, and trying to destroy their myths, and impose other, unwanted ones on them.
 The U.S. government is trying that today. and before them, for some 300 years, the British.

-People are going to have to take back their culture, to tell them own stories, to not let others do it for them.
+People are going to have to take back their culture, to tell their own stories, to not let others do it for them.
 That means taking back the schools, the media, the churches, the government.
-It will, unfortunately, take a generation or more – the same length of time it took to lose everything.
+It will, unfortunately, take a generation or more -- the same length of time it took to lose everything.